elsiklab/maizemine_doc/docs/index.md

 1. Lists – lists saved by the user.
 2. History – a list of most recent queries performed by the user.
 3. Queries - all queries saved by the user
-4. Templates – templates created by the user or existing templates that are marked as “favorite” by the user.
+4. Templates – templates created by the user or existing templates that are marked as "favorite" by the user.
-5. Password change – password management for the user’s account.
+5. Password change – password management for the user"s account.
 6. Account Details - account information and personal preferences.

 ## **API**

 An API is available for users who would like to programmatically access MaizeMine.
 Perl, Python, Ruby, and Java are the languages supported by the InterMine API.
-For more information on the details of the API visit the [Intermine website](http://intermine.org/)
+For more information on the details of the API visit the [Intermine website](http://intermine.org/).

 ![API Access](./images/fig33_api.png "API Access")